 The SQL Transformation in Informatica is used to write or use SQL Queries in the middle of the transformation.
-Using this transformation you can Insert, Delete, or Update rows in a Database.
-If you are familiar with SQL then you can use this transformation.
+Using this SQL transformation, you can Insert, Delete, or Update rows in a Database.
+If you are familiar with queries, then you can use this transformation.

-In this article we will show you, How to use SQL Transformation to write SQL Queries within the transformation with example.
+Here, we show you how to use Informatica SQL Transformation to write transact Queries within the transformation with an example.
 For this example, we are going to use SP Source and Destination tables.
-From the below screenshot you can see that the Source table has 15 records and Destination table is Empty.

 SQL Transformation in Informatica Example